Surgery on a normal neck??

 Is there a clearly identifiable source of your pain causing symptoms that correspond to it?
 Or is it arising from irritation of tissues that cannot be seen on an imaging study?

-The second is the state of your nervous system.
-If you are feeling stressed for more than three months, the body’s chemistry is on “high alert” and affects every cell in your body, including the speed of your nerve conduction.
+The second factor is the state of your nervous system.
+If you are feeling stressed for more than three months, the body’s chemistry is on “high alert”, which affects every cell in your body, including the speed of your nerve conduction and inflammatory state of your brain.
 (1) You will not only experience more pain, your capacity to cope with it is compromised.

 - IA—Structural lesion, low risk for chronic pain